k21971/CrecelleHack/doc/variantfixes.md

   their names reflect this.
 This has no impact on gameplay.
 - Implemented the monster max HP changes from xNetHack (originally from EvilHack, by way of SporkHack).
+- Monsters considered "roguish" can spawn with poisoned items or potions of sickness.
+- Monsters can dip items into potions.

 ## New Monsters
 - Salt Golem